-The Youth Futures Council advises the Provincial government on ways to enhance programs, policies, strategies and resources for youth.
-The council is comprised of the following members:
+The Youth Futures Council advises provincial government on ways to enhance programs, policies, strategies and resources for youth.

 Robert Larson—From an early age, Robert Larson has expressed keen interest in community involvement.
-Throughout his high school career, he has played a key role with the Student Government Council at Three Oaks Senior High School.
-This year, he is leading the Council as President.
+Throughout high school, he played a key role with student government council at Three Oaks Senior High School.
 Robert’s past experience as Chair on the Constitution and Bylaws Committee will lend greatly to the work of the Youth Futures Council as it reviews policies and programs within government relating directing to young Islanders.
-Robert has also been involved with the Albany Centennial 4H Club for eight years, two of which he spent as President.
-His leadership and experience surrounding the high school demographic will provide insight to the Council surrounding the transition from high school to postsecondary and into the labour force.
+Robert has also been involved with the Albany Centennial 4H Club, two as president.
+His leadership and experience surrounding the high school demographic will provide insight to the Council surrounding the transition from high school to post secondary and into the labour force.

 Kenzie Lund—Identified as an emerging young leader, Kenzie Lund is currently in grade 11 at Three Oaks Senior High.
 This is her second year on the Youth Who Care Board at the Prince County Hospital.
 In her role on the Board, she has assisted in fundraisers and monthly Board meetings.
 Kenzie believes membership with the Youth Futures Council will provide her with an opportunity to give back to her community.
 With ten years of dance experience, Kenzie will also bring an arts and cultural lens to the Council.

-John Ployer— Currently a grade twelve honours student at Montague Regional High School, John Ployer believes in the power of communities and individuals in making their communities.
-He is currently in his 9th year as a 4H member in the Grand River East 4H Club and his second year as club president.
+John Ployer - A grade twelve honours student at Montague Regional High School, John Ployer believes in the power of communities and individuals in making their communities.
+He is currently in his nineth year as a 4H member in the Grand River East 4H Club and his second year as club president.
 His interest in impacting communities stems from his experience with PEI Farmers Helping Farmers, where he was selected as one of 11 youth to participate to a trip to Kenya in the summer of 2015.
 He had the opportunity to volunteer on farms, in schools, and at an orphanage.
 John is currently an executive on the Student Council at his school and is his school’s representative as a Page for the Legislative Assembly of PEI.

 Moira Shaw— Moira Shaw’s education and training brought her to the United States until September 2015 when she returned to rural PEI.
 Currently residing in Bloomfield, Moira is eager to re-establish her community connections in Western PEI by providing her services as a volunteer to the Prince County Exhibition and the Bloomfield 4-H Club.
 Her role as a Pediatric Speech Language Pathologist allows her to work with many children whom she is keen to improve the future for in PEI.